MediciHouse07/Learning_Records/economic_money_banking.md

 2022/06/28:finished
 ### 1-3
 2022/06/28:finished, retial or purchase money, versus whole sale gold money; this is 1500s to 1800s, king pay sodier in foreign land, pure fiat money is useless, a gold is neccessary for paying wage
+### 1-4
+2022/07/05:
+- treasure issue T bills 5%, CB loan it to the treasury 5%, and issuse currency 0 %.
+- GOV like to arrogate this currency publish authority, it turns it to be a 0% rate of financing
+- authority espacially tax authority is an asset of GOV, enforce paying tax with their currency or jail, this is where fiat money get power, chartalist idea

 # Lecture Week11
 ## Lec 1